-A resource for legislative bodies considering laws limiting the use of plastic bags films & documentaries about plastic bags
+A resource for legislative bodies considering laws that limit the use of plastic bags films & documentaries about plastic bags

 The Majestic Plastic Bag – A Mockumentary — Sponsored by Heal the Bay and narrated by Academy Award-winner Jeremy Irons, this “mockumentary” follows a plastic bag as it "encounters enemies and escapes death on its epic migration to its final destination: the Great Pacific Garbage Patch."
 (2010, 3:59)

 Heal the Bay (Santa Monica, CA) — Heal the Bay has sponsored several California Bills relating to plastic bags, and was instrumental behind many southern California ordinances.